-The Writing Program offers a Minor in Business & Technical Writing to all interested undergraduates in the School of Arts and Sciences.
-Please speak with your academic advising office regarding declaration of majors and minors.
+All interested undergraduate students are able to enroll in the Writing Program's Minor in Business & Technical Writing.
+Please speak with your academic advising office regarding declaration of majors and minors.*

 The minor's curriculum is broken down into five skill areas that align with the minor's student learning objectives: